leomarlo/Mochacle/README.md

 sudo curl -L "https://github.com/docker/compose/releases/download/1.29.0/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
 ```

-The app will be found on localhost:8000 then.
+The app will be found on localhost:8011 then.

 ## Information
 In this project we would like to write a basic smart contract that integrates a chain-link oracle about the status of a testing-script.
 We will use a basic hardhat environment and a simple UI for proof of concept until the submission deadline.

-## Participants
+## Contact
 Leonhard Horstmeyer - leonhard.horstmeyer@googlemail.com